 No, we expect applicants to be predicted/achieved at least AAAb in the correct subjects, therefore you cannot offer tariff points that add up to AAAb.
 We will only consider the grades AAAb (or higher).

 What is the deadline for application through UCAS?

-The deadline for medicine and dentistry is 15 October.
+The deadline for medicine and dentistry is the 15th October.

 What is your internal deadline for receiving a response to queries before I submit my UCAS application form?

-Applicants are advice to visit our website site before making an application.
-If you require clarification on any of our policy or entry requirement/selection criteria please ensure you do so in writing to email@example.com at least three weeks before the UCAS deadline of 15th October.
+Applicants are advised to visit our website site before submitting an application.
+If you require clarification on any of our policies, entry requirements or other selection criteria.
+Please ensure you do so in writing to email@example.com at least three weeks before the UCAS deadline of the15th October.
 Any enquiry received after this period is unlikely to receive a response before the UCAS deadline.

 What if my predicted grade changes after the UCAS deadline?